Visit the Business Credit Center to learn how you can successfully obtain and build credit.

 Avoid the "big sin" — "If you're only billing once a week or once a month, that's a big business sin," he says.
 "If you can do it, bill daily.
 If you think it's a pain, just remember that the sooner you get that invoice out—immediately after your products or services are sold—the sooner you get paid."

 Develop a credit application — A lot of small companies don't use these instruments, but think of it as a protective measure, especially if you do a lot of business-to-business (B2B) work or want to offer credit to good customers.
 Even if you ask questions about how long a company has been in business and request references without doing a full-blown credit investigation, it shows the customer that you're savvy regarding credit issues.

-Accept credit cards — Again, this is something you might not have previously considered if you’re doing B2B work, but it’s becoming more common.
-You’ll pay a bit more (AMEX, for example, can cost as much as 3% of your billing), but you’ll have your money within a couple of business days.
+Accept credit cards — Again, this is something you might not have previously considered if you're doing B2B work, but it's becoming more common.
+You may pay a bit more for the convenience of payment processing, but you'll have your money within a couple of business days.

 Get paid via ACH — If you're working with larger corporate accounts, request that they pay you through Automated Clearinghouse (ACH), a national funds transfer system that offers next-day funds, deposited directly to your checking account.

 Get a purchase order (PO) — If anyone is going to ask for your work, get it in writing.
 A PO can help protect you by clearly setting out the parameters of the work to be done and detailing when payment is due.
 "They're especially common in the retail world," explains Schaeffer.
 "Just be careful.
 If you can't comply with the PO to the letter, you might get tagged with large deductions.
 If you can't comply with it, don't accept the PO."